cortner/ACEweb/community.md

 ### Upcoming seminars

-4 May: Matteo Rinaldi: Magnetic ACE: parameterization for iron

-18 May: Ilyes Batatia, Dávid Péter Kovács, Gregor N. C. Simm: A unified understanding of equivariant interatomic potentials

-1 June: Gus Hart: Some best practices for building MLIPs: Kpoints and active learning strategies

-15 June: Martin Uhrin: Through the eyes of a descriptor: Constructing complete, invertible descriptions of atomic environments (edited)

 29 June: Sergey Pozdnyakov: Degenerate structures in atomistic ML, and how they can affect the performance of your model, Jigyasa Nigam: Bridging atom centered representations and message passing ML schemes